-- Variances with an explanation of contributing factors, inflation rates used for forecasts, and the plan for any new employees - Basis for performance pay, eligible employee groups, goals, measures, and review processes for any pay-for-performance plans - Any relevant studies conducted by or for the distributor (e.g., compensation benchmarking)
+- Variances with an explanation of contributing factors, inflation rates used for forecasts, and the plan for any new employees - Basis for performance pay, eligible employee groups, goals, measures, and review processes for any pay-for-performance plans - Any relevant studies conducted by or for the distributor (e.g-.. compensation benchmarking)

 The distributor must provide details of employee benefit programs, including pensions, other post-employment retirement benefits (OPEBs), and other costs charged to OM&A. A breakdown of the pension and OPEBs amounts included in OM&A and capital must be provided for the last OEB-approved rebasing application, and for historical, bridge and test years.
-The most recent actuarial report(s) must be included in the prefiled evidence.
+The most recent actuarial report(s) must be included in the pre-filed evidence.
 What is documented in the tax section of the evidence must agree with this analysis.

-Distributors that are virtual distributors (i.e., distributors that have outsourced all or the majority of functions, including employees, to affiliates) must also complete this appendix in relation to the employees of the affiliates who are doing the work of the regulated distributor.
+Distributors that are virtual utilitiesdistributors (i.e. utilities., distributors that have outsourced all or the majority of functions, including employees, to affiliates) must also complete this appendix in relation to the employees of the affiliates who are doing the work of the regulated utilitydistributor.
 In addition to the information required per Appendix 2-K, the status of pension funding and all assumptions used in the analysis must be provided.

+The OEB initiated a consultation on the regulatory treatment of pension and OPEB costs in May 2015.
 On September 14, 2017, the OEB issued its report on Regulatory Treatment of Pension and Other Post-employment Benefits (OPEBs) Costs.
 A distributor is to be guided by this report in determining its pension and OPEB costs that it is requesting be recovered through rates in its application.
 The distributor must clearly indicate if pension and OPEB costs are proposed to be recovered using the default accrual basis or the cash basis.
-If a distributor is proposing to calculate pension and OPEB expenses based on the cash method, it must provide sufficient supporting rationale and evidence for doing so.
-If a distributor is proposing to change the basis in which pension and OPEB costs are included in OM&A from its last rebasing application (e.g., from cash to accrual) it must quantify the impact of the transition.
+If a distributor is proposing to include calculate pension and OPEB expenses based on the cash method, distributorsit must provide sufficient supporting rationale and evidence for adopting the cash methoddoing so.
+If a distributor is proposing to change the basis in which pension and OPEB costs are included in OM&A from its last rebasing application (e.g1) from cash to accrual) it must quantify the impact of the transition.
 For all circumstances, the applicant must file the evidence required by the OEB to support the quantum.